Gamify-IT/docs/dev-manuals/services/overworld/database-model-and-type.md

-# database model and type
+# Database model and type

 ## What kind of data do we need to store?